elianamusser/exploration/doc/ErrorHandling.md

 **Logical Input Errors**
 - unreachable connections
 - the same room number repeated twice in one line
-- at least one of the given rooms must already be in the building, to connect the new room to **(already covered by Building::addRoom)**
+- at least one of the given rooms must already be in the building, to connect the new room to
 - no given starting room

 **Other Errors**
 - no given starting room
 - ending input stream without entering any connections - (should this be an error?)
 - exceeding a max number of rooms & connections (100?)

+**TODO: remove error checking from inner classes**

 # Requirements